The cost of a college education is a significant investment, and we understand that that cost is a major concern for most families.

 Our cost of attendance does not reflect the total cost of educating a Dickinsonian; it has already been reduced by approximately 20 percent per student thanks to support from our endowment, alumni and foundation funds.
 An additional $60.3 million in institutional grants and scholarships was awarded in 2018-19.
 The value of a Dickinson education is evidenced by the professional success of our graduates, our impressive 9:1 student-faculty ratio, our outstanding campus resources and our four-year graduation rate.

 Direct Cost of Attendance (standard fees for which the student is billed)*

 - Tuition and Student Fees: $56,498

 Indirect Costs (estimated additional expenses that vary for each student)

 * Cost of attendance is based on the standard housing (double room) and board (non-apartment) rates.
 Students who are not covered under a U.S. health-insurance policy will be billed for student health insurance.
-The cost for this health insurance for the 16-17 academic year is $1,799, to be billed in two equal installments, fall and spring.
+The estimated cost for this health insurance for the 19-20 academic year is $1,900, to be billed in two equal installments, fall and spring.
 For a full list of potential fees, please review the annual fees provided by student accounts.

 ** An additional allowance for travel expenses is estimated for families living outside of the mid-Atlantic region.
 The allowance is based upon distance from Dickinson College.